 But sometimes, genetic material (DNA) from the virus mixes with the DNA in the cells of the nasopharynx.
 The change in DNA causes cells to grow and divide abnormally, causing cancer.
 This is rare.

-The chance that EBV will fuel cancer growth goes up if you eat a diet rich in salt-cured fish and meat.
-That type of diet is common in Asia, particularly China.
-Scientists believe that chemicals in such foods further damage the DNA in cells.
+The risk for NPC goes up if you eat a diet rich in salt-cured fish and meat.
+Tobacco and alcohol also increase the risk.
+Some scientists believe that chemicals in these things further damage the DNA in cells.

 Who Gets Nasopharyngeal Cancer?

-Only about seven in 1 million people in North America get this type of cancer, according to the American Cancer Society.
+Fewer than one in every 100,000 people in North America gets this type of cancer, according to the American Cancer Society.

 The cancer is most common in southeast China.
 It is also much more common in: